rmaia/msdichromatism/Rmd/lizardexample.md

 ![](../output/figures/examples/lizard_fig_unnamed-chunk-9-2.jpeg)

-We can see that the posterior estimates approximate the data well:
+We can see that the posterior estimates approximate the data fairly well (though the chain could probably have been run for a little longer):

 ``` r
 summary(mcmclab)